tennisgent/quickmock/README.md

 The QuickMock API
 -----------------

 As shown in the example above, a call to QuickMock accepts a config object and returns an object, which in this case we called `notificationService`.

+####The Config Object
+* `providerName` (String) - The name of the provider you want to test
+* `moduleName` (String) - The name of the module that contains the provider above
+* `mockModules` (Array:String) - An array of the names of modules that contain mocks for any of the provider's dependencies
+* `useActualDependencies` (Boolean) - If QuickMock cannot find a mock for a required dependency, it will thrown an exception.
+If, instead, you wish to delegate to the actual implementations of the dependencies instead of mocking them out, set this flag to `true`.
+* `html` (String) - For directives only, this is the default html that will be compiled when `.$compile()` is called (this is explained below).

+####The Returned Object
 The `notificationService` object provides all of the data you need to write tests for the `NotificationService` provider.
 Here is a walk through of all the information you are given.
 The following properties are avaiable when testing all provider types (services/factories/directives/controllers/filters/etc):

 * `.$mocks` (Object) - contains all of the mocked dependencies for the provider you are testing